christinedbaxter/readme-generator/output/README.md

 To run tests, run the following command:
 ```
-npm test or npm debug
+npm test
 ```
 [back to top](#table-of-contents)

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at christine.d.baxter@live.com.
-You can find more of my work at [baxters4karma](https://github.com/baxters4karma/).
+  If you have any questions about the repo, open an issue or contact me directly at b@gmail.com.
+You can find more of my work at [baxters4karma](https://github.com/aaaaaaaaaaaaaaaaaaa/).

 [back to top](#table-of-contents)